Eugenio Kincaid: Prolonged Sojourn in America

 In 1843, the Kincaids made a long visit to America.
 They had been in Burma for twelve years and the health of Barbara Kincaid required a change of climate.
 They had two daughters.
 Their son Eugenio Wade Kincaid died before they could return to America.
 The main reason for returning home was the unsettled state of situation in the Burmese Empire.
-During that long leave of absence, Eugenio Kincaid travelled to nearly every state of the union raising funds to support the missions and preaching very effective sermons.
+During that long leave of absence, Kincaid travelled to nearly every state of the union raising funds to support the missions and preaching very effective sermons.
 In addition, he was instrumental in the founding of the University of Lewisburg (later renamed Bucknell University) in Pennsylvania.

 In 1846, King Tharrawaddy Min died and his son Pagan Min ascended the throne.
-Eugenio Kincaid returned to Moulmein in the early part of 1851 and proceeded to Rangoon.
+Kincaid returned to Moulmein in the early part of 1851 and proceeded to Rangoon.
 The old disciples received him warmly and a few more Burmese and Karens were baptized.